ritchieng/deep-learning-wizard/docs/about.md

 !!! abstract "Jie Fu"

-    I am undergoing my postdoc journey at Montreal Institute for Learning Algorithms (MILA) to prepare for the coming AI winter, as Eddard Stark said "He won't be a boy forever and winter is coming" -- Game of Thrones.
-I am privileged to work with Christopher Pal.
+    Jie Fu (付杰) is a happy and funny machine learning researcher (principal investigator), at Beijing Academy of Artificial Intelligence2 (BAAI, 北京智源人工智能研究院), with his human-friendly big AI dream.

-    I earned my PhD degree from National University of Singapore (NUS), and was fortunately under the supervision of Tat-Seng Chua and Huan Xu, also closely working with Jiashi Feng and Kian Hsiang Low.
+    He worked as a postdoc with Yoshua Bengio at University of Montreal, Quebec AI Institute (Mila), funded by Microsoft Research Montreal.
+He was an IVADO postdoc fellow working with Chris Pal at Polytechnique Montreal, Quebec AI Institute (Mila).
+He obtained his PhD from National University of Singapore under the supervision of Tat-Seng Chua.
+He received ICLR 2021 Outstanding Paper Award.

-    I am interested in machine learning.
-More specifically, my research is focused on deep learning, probabilistic reasoning, reinforcement learning and neural abstract machines.
-I am especially excited about reducing the gap between theoretical and practical algorithms in a principled and efficient manner.
+    He is currently working towards system-2 deep learning and its adaption to various real-world tasks, including AI for Science (drug discovery in particular) and AI for Social Good that can benefit all of society.
+He is also broadly interested in general deep learning, reinforcement learning, and language processing.

     Check out my profile link at [bigaidream.github.io](http://bigaidream.github.io/)

 ##  Supporters